Positioning of the Master Design

 Competencies

-We have translated the national competencies into a set of our own criteria, distinguishing between semester levels and hbehaviour.
-This professional performance is specifically described, such as in asking (sub) questions that you research through design and in-depth methods or developing a process that does justice to all participants relevant to your design research.
-This performance is then examined at different levels: is it exploring (semester 1), defining (semester 2), deepening (semester 3) or that of an independent and critical expert (semester 4).
-These semester levels follow the double diamond that is known in the design world as a representation of the design process: from diverge to converge, and again.
+The frameworks of the programme are based on the competencies that have been agreed (inter)nationally for art and design at Master level.
+We have translated the national competencies into a set which are relevant for professional performance in our field.
+This professional performance is examined at different levels: Exploring (semester 1), Defining (semester 2), Deepening (semester 3), Independent and critical expert (semester 4).
+These semester levels follow the double diamond that is known in the design world as a representation of the design process: from diverge to converge, and back again.
 Our final level requires independence, as well as a clear foundation for the design research and the accountable choices, and relevance to a larger context.

 Feedback and assessment